 - Continued weed use despite harm to oneself, family, friends, or work.

 - Experiencing cravings such as dreams, images, smells, and obsessive thoughts about cannabis.

-- Mixing pot and risky behavior such as driving a car while high.
+- Mixing pot and risky behavior such as driving a car.

 - Experiencing withdrawal symptoms when trying to quit use.

-Not all CUD is the same, and DSM-5 quantifies CUD according to the number of displayed symptoms:
+Not all cases of CUD are the same, and the DSM-5 acknowledges different categories of Cannabis Use Disorder.
+The range is based upon the number of displayed symptoms: